Fellowship Program

 Frequently Asked Questions

-The Fellowship and the Summer Associate programs will follow a hybrid model that is primarily in-person with some remote work flexibility (at least one day).
-Participants will need to reside within traveling distance to The Greenlining Institute’s office in downtown Oakland for the duration of the program.
+The Fellowship and Summer Associate programs follow a hybrid work model, with two in-person days per week and three days of remote work, depending on programmatic needs.
+In-person commitments may vary from week to week.
+Participants must reside within commuting distance of The Greenlining Institute’s downtown Oakland office for the duration of the program.

 Applicants may only apply to either the fellowship or the summer associate program – not both.